vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOCMisc.md

 ## InMemory Materialized Views and Query Rewrite.

-The best SQL plans are the once where we don't have to do any work to get the result.
+The best SQL plans are the ones get the result with minimal work.
 Oracle Materialized Views has been one of the solutions for BI Dashboards and Data warehouse reports for a while.
 Oracle Introduced automatic query rewrite that automatically use Materialized Views when available to speed the query.
-As we observed InMemory is very efficient in Data filtering and Vector Join plans for speeding the joins.
+As we observed In-Memory is very efficient in Data filtering and Vector Join plans for speeding the joins.
 However, if these joins and aggradations are precomputed, it would help us avoid accessing the underlying table until the data is altered.
 Adding Materialized View Logs can help capture the delta and refresh faster.
 However, it could have a slight impact on CPU resources during DML operations.
 With the support of these Materialized Views be loaded into InMemory pool, we can now access the pre computed joins and aggressions from InMemory.

 Let us test this out.
 For the same query we ran earlier, we can create a MV and see the performance difference.
-From sql*prompt or sql*developer worksheet, run the following creation script.
+From sql\*prompt or sql\*developer worksheet, run the following creation script.
 ````
 <copy>
 DROP Materialized view MV_median ;